Skip to content

 Your cronjob will fail when your web server is down/unreachable, or it returns an HTTP status code other than 2xx (200 - 204).

 It will be disabled after a failure threshold.
-The default failure threshold is 20 consecutive failures in the free plan.
-Pro users can update it up to 100 in the section Failures, retry, and repeat when adding/editing cronjobs.
+The default failure threshold is 50 consecutive failures in the free plan.
+Pro users can set it to 0 (never disable) or up to 1000 in the section Failures, retry, and repeat when adding/editing cronjobs.

 You will receive a cron notification (via email, Slack, or webhook) when your cronjob was disabled because of failures.